awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

-# Routing traffic to an Amazon CloudFront web distribution by using your domain name<a name="routing-to-cloudfront-distribution"></a>
+# Routing traffic to an Amazon CloudFront distribution by using your domain name<a name="routing-to-cloudfront-distribution"></a>

 If you want to speed up delivery of your web content, you can use Amazon CloudFront, the AWS content delivery network \(CDN\)\.
 CloudFront can deliver your entire website—including dynamic, static, streaming, and interactive content—by using a global network of edge locations\.
 Requests for your content are automatically routed to the edge location that gives your users the lowest latency\.

 **Note**
 You can route traffic to a CloudFront distribution only for public hosted zones\.

-To use CloudFront to distribute your content, you create a web distribution and specify settings such as the Amazon S3 bucket or HTTP server that you want CloudFront to get your content from, whether you want only selected users to have access to your content, and whether you want to require users to use HTTPS\.
+To use CloudFront to distribute your content, you create a distribution and specify settings such as the Amazon S3 bucket or HTTP server that you want CloudFront to get your content from, whether you want only selected users to have access to your content, and whether you want to require users to use HTTPS\.

-When you create a web distribution, CloudFront assigns a domain name to the distribution, such as d111111abcdef8\.cloudfront\.net\.
+When you create a distribution, CloudFront assigns a domain name to the distribution, such as d111111abcdef8\.cloudfront\.net\.
 You can use this domain name in the URLs for your content, for example:

 `http://d111111abcdef8.cloudfront.net/logo.jpg`